Ji Xianlin: Memoir

-Nearly a decade after he had completed the manuscript, Ji in 1998 he published a book about his experiences during the Cultural Revolution, titled The Cowshed: Memories of the Chinese Cultural Revolution.
+In 1998, Ji published a book about his experiences during the Cultural Revolution, titled The Cowshed: Memories of the Chinese Cultural Revolution.
+According to Ji, he had refrained from publishing the memoir earlier because he did not want to take revenge on those who persecuted him, but was disturbed by what he viewed as the failure of his generation to express guilt or remorse for the violence of the Cultural Revolution.
 The book, published by a state press, gained great popularity in China and a widespread readership.
 Ji limited himself to his own experiences, suffering, and guilt during the period, and refrained from speculating on the broader political context of the Communist Party's mass campaign, or the role of Mao Zedong in it.
 The book was translated into English by Jiang Chenxin in 2016 and published by The New York Review of Books.

-When Ji became a target of the Cultural Revolution—after antagonizing Nie Yuanzi, Red Guard cadre and leader of a powerful Red Guard faction—his life "became a dizzying descent into hell."
-He was betrayed by students and colleagues, hauled through screaming rallies where he was beaten and spat upon, and was forced to move bricks around morning to night.
+During the Cultural Revolution, Ji was denounced by Nie Yuanzi, the militant leader of Peking University's Red Guards, as a "hidden counterrevolutionary".
+Ji was betrayed by students and colleagues, hauled through screaming rallies where he was beaten and spat upon, and was forced to move bricks around morning to night.
 Attempts he made to commit suicide were changed at the last minute.
+Ji was sent to a "cowshed", a makeshift prison on the university campus, for nine months.